sergiov13/automation_challenge/case_2/README.md

     **wdio** \\
     **mocha** \\
     **chromedriver (latest version of chrome)** \\
+    **eslint + typescript-eslint** \\

 ### Locally

+The config file holds the homepage url in json format.

-First we need to create a copy from the file url.example.json name it "url.json" and fill it with the homepage url to be used.
+First we need to create a copy of the file url.example.json name it "url.json" and fill it with the homepage url value to be used.

-After that we need to install the dependencies.
-From terminal while being inside the project oot folder we run the command:
+Next we need to install the dependencies.
+From terminal while being inside the project root folder we run the command:
 ```
     npm install
 ```